![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 frame locations etc. The purpose of the numbers is to identify each part and the lines are

-used during the assembly process to locate frames and other structural members.
+used during the assembly process to loCATAMARANe frames and other structural members.

 Next